 Nevada Medicare Supplement plans require you to be at least 65 years of age.
-Also, you need to be beginning Medicare Part B coverage and not enrolled in an MA Plan.
+Also, you need to be beginning Part B coverage and not enrolled in an advantage plan.

-The Open Enrollment Period (OEP) for a Medigap plan is 6 months long begins when Part B and the first day of your birthday month occur.
+The Open Enrollment Period for a Medigap plan is six months long begins when Part B and the first day of your birthday month occur.

 People that retire after 65 may be eligible for a Special Enrollment Period to enroll in Medigap coverage.
 This would only last for 63 days; it’s important to be prompt about getting coverage.

-Don’t wait until the coverage is necessary; get the coverage because it’s necessary, and enrolling while an inpatient isn’t a likely option.
+Don’t wait until the coverage is necessary; get the coverage because it’s essential, and enrolling while an inpatient isn’t a likely option.